AkshayRana10/Credit-card-Dashboard/README.md

 - Identify high-performing customer segments and growth opportunities.
 - Optimize product offerings based on customer spending habits.

-## How to Use
-1. **Requirements**:
-   - Power BI Desktop (latest version recommended).
-   - Dataset including transaction, customer, and financial data.

 2. **Steps**:
    - Open the `credit card dashboard.pbix` file in Power BI Desktop.
    - Connect your dataset or refresh the existing data model.
    - Explore the interactive dashboard to uncover insights.

-3. **Customization**:
-   - Add or modify visuals to tailor the dashboard to specific business needs.

 ## Visualizations Included
 - Bar and line charts for quarterly trends.